 The Future of E-commerce in Nigeria (2025 and Beyond)

-- Digital wallets & blockchain making payments more secure.
+- Digital wallets & blockchain are making online transactions more secure, transparent, and faster for Nigerian shoppers.

 1. What is the biggest e-commerce platform in Nigeria?